100 Notable alumni of

 -

 Ronald Gordon Ehrenberg is an American economist.
 He has primarily worked in the field of labor economics including the economics of higher education.
-Currently, he is Irving M. Ives Professor of Industrial and Labor Relations and Economics at Cornell University.
-He is also the founder-director of the Cornell Higher Education Research Institute.
+He is Irving M. Ives Professor of Industrial and Labor Relations and Economics Emeritus at the New York State School of Industrial and Labor Relations at Cornell University.
+He is the founder-director of the Cornell Higher Education Research Institute and a member of the National Academy of Education.

 -